1440creative/canvas_migration/README.md

 Use `scripts/batch_export.py` to collect courses flagged as ready in the coordination workbook.
 Successful exports log course ids to `docs/exported_course_ids.txt` (configurable) so you can track which bundles are ready to import.

 After exports finish, run `scripts/batch_import.py` to import each bundle into a target Canvas account.
 The importer creates courses automatically under the specified account unless you append extra arguments (e.g., `--target-course-id`) via `--extra-import-args`.
+Use `--course-prefix`, `--course-ids`, or `--course-id-file` when you need to limit a run to a subset of exports, and `--record-reset` if you want a fresh record file per batch.

 Example: